top of page

 The EPSRC Supergen Energy Networks Impact Hub aims to address the challenges of resilience, digitisation, policy and place, markets, and regulation for energy networks and is a collaboration between a consortium of universities:

-• University of Bath – Prof Furong Li, Dr Chenghong Gu, Dr Andrew Shea, Catherine Adams
+• University of Bath – Prof Phil Taylor, Lindsey Allen, Prof Furong Li, Dr Chenghong Gu, Dr Andrew Shea, Catherine Adams

-• University of Birmingham – Professor Martin Freer, Dr Adriano Sciacovelli
+• University of Birmingham – Dr Adriano Sciacovelli

 • Cardiff University – Prof Jianzhong Wu, Dr Muditha Abeysekera, Sian Allister